Defending the region against a wave of development

 They call it “Mother Skeena.”
 One of the world’s most prolific wild salmon and steelhead corridors, the undammed watershed serves as spawning ground for six salmon species, including coho, sockeye and some of the largest Chinook and steelhead ever recorded.
 The Skeena’s commercial and sport fisheries generate more than $100 million a year, rivaling the economic impact of the forest industry.

 But the Skeena watershed’s long-term well-being is at risk.
-More than $200 billion in oil and natural gas projects have been proposed for the region.
-The worst proposal would build a liquefied natural gas terminal over Flora Bank, an intertidal area used by 80% of the Skeena’s juvenile salmon as they enter salt water.
+More than $200 billion in oil and natural gas projects have been proposed for the region, including the islands of the Skeena estuary, an intertidal area used by the Skeena’s juvenile salmon as they enter salt water.

 The small but powerful British Columbia-based SkeenaWild Conservation Trust mobilizes local communities, tribes, and conservation advocates to fight for this globally important salmon stronghold.
-In recent years, they have effectively rallied this coalition to derail another dangerous oil pipeline.
 They also lobby for government protections for wild fish, and support First Nations subsistence fisheries targeting healthy fish runs.

 Wild Salmon Center works with SkeenaWild and other local advocates on long-term conservation strategies for the region.
 Learn more about WSC’s campaign to protect the Skeena.